 If you take albuterol and experience side effects, speak to a medical provider.
 They will help you understand what is normal or may prescribe an alternative treatment.

-If you need treatment for asthma or breathing problems, you can talk to a K Health provider from the comfort of your home using our HIPAA-compliant app.
+If you need treatment for asthma or breathing problems, you can talk to a provider from the comfort of your home using the K Health app.

 It’s easy to get your asthma medication refilled.

 Get Albuterol online using K Health.

 It’s just three easy steps: